uqwhua/FreqDP/README.md

     - The global and local mechanisms can be performed individually or composed with different ordering, which can be specified in the parameter file (detailed later).
 - To support large-scale data, an efficient hierarchical grid index is provided along with the bottom-up-down search strategy.

-!!!
-Tested with CentOS Linux (with gcc version 9.2.0) and macOS Monterey (Apple clang version 13.0.0)

 ### Project structure

     CMakeLists.txt                                -- the version of cmake might be revised accordingly (currently is 3.15)